b-kennedy0/oval-chili-1e745/content/pages/index.md

       data protection rules.

-      Designed for mobile users.
+      Mobile Friendly - Designed for mobile users.
 AutoForm can be used while on the go without pinching to zoom and awkwardly move around complicated Word documents.

       One of AutoForm's best benefits is the time it will save.
 You don't need